Saturday, 17 June 2017

 The ‘Co-operative Voices’ research aims to focus on the positive, giving a voice to local people and gathering responses around public needs and interests that can feed into future research.
 Saturday 17th June is the first day of the National Co-operatives fortnight and this event is planned as a celebration of co-operative activities.
 It offers an opportunity to capture voices (in various forms) that share how co-operation can benefit individuals and the wider society.

-The Network will consider the range and scope of responses, and what is excluded, to get a sense of the most pressing issues in the town and form a pilot study for future events and longitudinal research in the town.
-This will inform future collaborative research proposals that seek to engage with the issues
+The Network will consider the range and scope of responses, and what is excluded, to get a sense of the most pressing issues in the town and form a pilot study for future events and longitudinal research in the town and inform future collaborative research proposals.

-Partners from the Co-operative College/Rochdale Pioneers Museum/Co-Operatives UK: Dr Sarah Alldred, John Atherton, Dr Amanda Benson, Jordan Diggle, Rebecca Harvey, Claire Hirst, Elena Rowe, Dr Cilla Ross, Sophie Stewart.
+Partners from the Co-operative College/Rochdale Pioneers Museum/Co-Operatives UK: Dr Sarah Alldred, John Atherton, Dr Amanda Benson, Jordan Diggle, Rebecca Harvey, Clare Hirst, Gillian Lonergan, Elena Rowe, Dr Cilla Ross, Sophie Stewart.